 How are divorce papers served?

-If you and your divorce have an amicable divorce, you will sit down together or with a mediator and work out the details of the separation and file together.
+If you and your divorce have an uncontested divorce, you will sit down together or with a mediator and work out the details of the separation and file together.

 However, you may choose to file for divorce in your local courthouse and serve your spouse papers.
 Each state has different requirements for proof of service, so check with a local clerk, but you may document that your soon-to-be ex was indeed served divorce papers by: